 Pronunciation: Yì bǎi

 Pronunciation: Yì qiān

 Once you’ve mastered the basic numbers we listed above, you’ll instantly know how to say all the other numbers.
-All you need is some first grade math (here is how you can do it)
+All you need is some 1st grade math. (here is how you do it)

 Below is a quick rundown of the basic Chinese numbers we’ve just covered.

 Simple Chinese Phrases for Small Talk

 Now, here are a few more simple Chinese words and phrases you’ll need to lead a conversation and keep it going.

 45. Have you eaten? 吃了吗？